Van Gogh Programme

 The deadline for the current round of applications, that started in February 2016, is 15 June 2016.
 Applications for extensions must be submitted before 30 September of the year subsequent to the year the grant was awarded.
 To be eligible for the grant, the applications have to be submitted by the Dutch researchers (through EP-Nuffic) as well as the French researchers (through Campus France).
 Only applications that have been submitted on both the Dutch and the French side will be assessed.

-Dutch researchers can apply for a Van Gogh Scholarship or an extension by downloading the application form here:
+Dutch researchers can apply for a Van Gogh Scholarship by downloading the application form here:

 French researchers can apply for a Van Gogh Scholarship via.